svrooij/wordclock/README.md

 Building a wordclock can also be done by multiplexing, but with the cheap addressable leds you can drive your wordclock and use it as a 11x10 led matrix with multiple colors.

+## Test video

+This video shows the test sequence, be sure to check it out.

 [![Wordclock demo video](https://img.youtube.com/vi/V10vd-6iS_I/0.jpg)](https://www.youtube.com/watch?v=V10vd-6iS_I)

 # Hardware